chishika-coding/Battleships/README.md

 Ensure you have the following prerequisites installed:
 - Python 3.11 (64-bit)

 Dependencies are in the requirements.txt file.
+For development, use the dev-requirements.txt file.

 # Installation and Running

 To install the dependencies in VSCode,
 - Open the battleships_project folder in VSCode.
-- Execute `python3.11 -m pip install -r requirements.txt`
+- Execute `python3.11 -m pip install -r requirements.txt` or `python3.11 -m pip install -r dev-requirements.txt`

 # Getting Started Tutorial